-In our concrete example, we assume that choice identifiers are implemented as integers [19].
+In our concrete example, we assume that choice identifiers are implemented as integers [20].
 Thus, if we evaluate the expression (main 1) w.r.t. the transformed rules defining xor, we obtain the result

-'''

 Choice 2 (Choice 2 False True) (Choice 2 True False)

-'''

 Hence, the result is non-deterministic and contains three choices with identical identifiers.
 To extract all values from such a Choice structure, we have to traverse it and compute all possible choices but consider the choice identifiers to make consistent (left/right) decisions.
 Thus, if we select the left branch as the value of the outermost Choice, we also have to select the left branch in the selected argument (Choice 2 False True) so that False is the only value possible for this branch.
-Similarly, if we select the right branch as the value of the outermost Choice, we also have to select the right branch in its selected argument (Choice 2 True False), which again yields False as the only possible value.
+Similarly, if we select the right branch as the value of the outermost Choice 2 True False), which again yields False as the only possible value.
 In consequence, the unintended value True cannot be extracted.